-Although he was a talented, devoted and famous aviator, some people might recognize him a bit better from some the books he wrote, being one of the most important French writers of world literature and one of the most famous writers of the 20th century.
+Although he was a talented, devoted and famous aviator, some people might recognize him a bit better from some the books he wrote, The Little Prince above all, being one of the most important French writers of world literature and one of the most famous writers of the 20th century.

 Tropes associated with him and his works:

 - Author Appeal: Aircraft and aviation.
 Might be related to his main job.